 Based on what you have described, it does seem that the Member was being biased in pushing the tenants to obtain legal counsel when they had already been advised and chose not to.
 However, the only suggestion we have for you is to file a complaint about the Member’s conduct.
 I’ve included the link below to the Board’s Complaints procedure which explains how to file a complaint, http://www.sjto.gov.on.ca/documents/sjto/Complaints%20Policy.html.

 Mediation is voluntary, you are not required to mediate your dispute if you do not wish to do so.
 You may have an adjudicator decide on the issue.

 A previous tenant filed an Application against us and we have a hearing scheduled at the Board.
 However, we haven’t received a copy of the application, and do not know what time the hearing will be held.
 How do I go about getting this information?

-Your tenant must serve you with a copy of the Application and the Notice of Hearing at least ten days before the hearing.
+The Landlord and Tenant Board should have sent you a copy of the Application and the Notice of Hearing at least ten days before the hearing.
 The Application will have details on the reasons for the application, and the Notice of Hearing will contain details on the time and location of the hearing.
-If you do not receive anything from the tenant, you should contact the Board and ask them to provide you with that information.
+If you have not received anything, you should contact the Board and ask them to provide you with that information.
 You can call us when you have more information on the basis of the application, we could then tell you whether you require a lawyer or paralegal.